tedbergstrand/GripTracker/README.md

 - The idea is that you'll be able to see differences in your force production over the course of the exercise and compare the same exercise over time.

 # Notes
+- For some reason, when the device restarts, you'll need to disconnect from the WiFi network and reconnect.
+The web UI doesn't like to load if you stay connected for some reason.
+- Every time I've tested it, the IP for the server has been 192.168.4.1
+  - I assume it is the default and it will be the case for you, as well.

 # To-Do
-  - Put CSS and JS into their own files to clean up the ESP code.
-    - Arduino IDE 2 makes SPIFFS uploading more difficult.
-I'll split them up, but I will also leave the one-shot code for people who don't want to install 1.8.19 to handle SPIFFS uploading.
 - Add instructions for using the Sparkfun sketches for calibration of HX711/Load Sensor to README.
 - Add photos to README
+- Add one-shot version that has the C++ build the webpages for people who don't want to do SPIFFS upload.